varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	* Flags: experimental

 If we run out of resources, such as file descriptors or worker threads, the acceptor will sleep between accepts.
-This parameter control how much longer we sleep, each time we fail to accept a new connection.
+This parameter control how much longer we sleep, each time we fail to accept a new connection in succession.

 .. _ref_param_acceptor_sleep_max: